Humanitarian Engineering and Science

 Master of Science (MS) Program Requirements

-The MS degrees in Humanitarian Engineering and Science (HES) are a professional MS (Non-Thesis) and a Thesis-based MS. These degrees are targeted to recent graduates or mid-career professionals with a BS in science and engineering who are interested in careers, research opportunities, and/or acquiring skills that will help them work effectively with communities.
+The MS degrees in Humanitarian Engineering and Science (HES) are a professional MS (non-thesis) and a thesis-based MS. These degrees are targeted to recent graduates or midcareer professionals with a BS in science and engineering who are interested in careers, research opportunities, and/or acquiring skills that will help them work effectively with communities.
 The degrees include a core HES curriculum plus an approved track of related courses in a science or engineering discipline.
 A unique mix of social science, applied science, and engineering perspectives prepares students to apply knowledge about the earth to promote more sustainable and just uses of water, energy, and other earth resources and to understand and mitigate potential hazards.

-Master of Science (Non-Thesis)
+Master of Science (non-thesis)

 HES MS (Non-Thesis) Core Courses (15 credits):